DevTeam/Pure.DI/readme/FooterTemplate.md

 ### CompositionKind.Internal

-If you specify this value, the class will not be generated, but this setup can be used by others as a baseline.
+If you specify this value, the class will not be generated, but this setup can be used by others as a base setup.
 For example:

 ```c#
 DI.Setup("BaseComposition", CompositionKind.Internal)